 As a business owner one of your main goals should to close deals faster so that you can increase sales.
-That’s always easier said than done — especially when you’ve tried ever hack out there and sales are still stagnant.
+That’s always easier said than done — especially when you’ve tried every hack out there and sales are still stagnant.

 Harness some personal power — and pass it along.

-Thankfully, you can harness the power of the following nine psychological triggers to have customers rushing purchase your goods or services.
+Thankfully, you can harness the power of the following nine psychological triggers to have customers rushing to purchase your goods or services.

 The concept of reciprocity is a better simple one to grasp.
 Basically, it’s the idea that if you scratch someone’s back, they’ll scratch yours.
 Brian Tracy states that this is often considered by “many to be the most powerful law of human nature.”

 Tracy goes on to say that there are two type of reciprocation: